Skip to content

 Running databases on local-pathNo capacity enforcement, no snapshots, no backup integrationUse TopoLVM or OpenEBS LVM for databases

-Longhorn replica count > node countReplicas cannot be placed, volume stays degradedSet replica count to min(3, number_of_nodes)
+Longhorn replica count above node countReplicas cannot be placed, volume stays degradedSet replica count to min(3, number_of_nodes)

-You have a 3-node bare-metal cluster running PostgreSQL with streaming replication (1 primary, 2 replicas).
-Should you use Longhorn or TopoLVM for the database volumes?
+You have a three-node bare-metal cluster running PostgreSQL with streaming replication (one primary, two replicas).
+Should you use Longhorn or TopoLVM for the database volumes, and how would you justify that choice in a design review?

 Answer

 Use TopoLVM (or OpenEBS LVM).
-PostgreSQL streaming replication already handles data replication at the application level.
-Each PostgreSQL instance maintains a full copy of the data.
+PostgreSQL streaming replication already handles data replication at the application level, so each PostgreSQL instance maintains a full copy of the data on its own node.

-• Total copies: 3 x 3 = 9 copies of the same data
+• Total copies: 3 × 3 = 9 copies of the same data on disk

-• Triple the write amplification (every PostgreSQL write goes to 3 Longhorn replicas)
+• Triple the write amplification, because every PostgreSQL write goes to three Longhorn replicas synchronously

 With TopoLVM: